-Our Koheras single frequency lasers are part of the Swarm mission that measure the magnetic field of the Earth, from space.
+Our Koheras single-frequency lasers are part of the Swarm mission that measures the magnetic field of the Earth, from space.

 In close collaboration with ESA, CEA-LETI, and CNES

 The Koheras lasers are incorporated into the Absolute Scalar Magnetometers, which the European Space Agency (ESA) has selected for their mission.
 The very complex Absolute Scalar Magnetometers are designed, manufactured, and space-qualified by CEA-LETI in close partnership with CNES.